hacefresko/Bagley/README.md

 *   Injector: Tests SQLi with [sqlmap](https://github.com/sqlmapproject/sqlmap) and XSS with [DalFox](https://github.com/hahwul/dalfox) on both GET and POST parameters.

+*   Searcher: Gets the technologies used by the application with [wappalyzer](https://github.com/AliasIO/wappalyzer)

 ## External requirements
 #### All of these requirements must be available in one of the PATH directories so Bagley can call them wherever it's executed
 *   [Mariadb](https://mariadb.com/)